ark-network/ark/website/docs/intro/nomenclature.md

 ### Redeem transaction \*

-- Insurance for Alice, in case the ASP stops responding
+- Insurance for Alice, in case the ASP denies boarding on the Ark
-- Allows Alice to receive funds back from the Ark
+- Allows Alice to receive funds back from the Ark after a grace period ie. 24 hours

 | Inputs                                     | Outputs                                |
 | ------------------------------------------ | -------------------------------------- |